EkaterinaBolotskaya/EQcycle_failure_laws/README.md

 ## Reference
 The results obtained in these scripts are part of my Thesis:
 Bolotskaya, E., 2023.
-Effects of fault failure parameterization and bulk rheology on earthquake rupture (Doctoral dissertation, Massachusetts Institute of Technology).(Bolotskaya 2022 - MIT Thesis)
+Effects of fault failure parameterization and bulk rheology on earthquake rupture (Doctoral dissertation, Massachusetts Institute of Technology).

 and a publication in prep.
 Please contact me if you use EQcycle_failure_laws for your research and would like a citation.